Protect yourself against fraud and identity theft.

-- If your ATM/Debit card is lost or stolen, notify Visa & SFCU immediately by calling:
+- If your ATM/Debit card is lost or stolen, notify Visa & SFCU immediately.

 - If you notice anything suspicious or if any other problem comes up after you have begun your transaction, you may want to cancel the transaction, pocket your card and leave.

 - Consider using another ATM or coming back later.

 - Don't display your cash; pocket it as soon as possible.
 Count the cash later in a safe & secure place.

 - At a drive-up ATM, make sure all of your car doors are locked and the windows are rolled up, except the driver’s window.
 Keep the engine running and remain alert to your surroundings.

 We want the ATM to be safe and convenient for you.
 If you notice a problem with a facility please let us know.
 Please report any suspicious activity or crimes to both the facility operator and the local law enforcement officials immediately.